nichlasjo/encrandom/README.md

-# Encrandom encrypt secret and decrypt if jobstatus is one.
+# Encrandom encrypt secret and decryptis if jobstatus is one.
-* - monitor with - watch cat /var/tmp/.secret
+ - monitor with - watch cat /var/tmp/.secret

  0. ./encrandom.sh